divyanshu1004/Functions_and_Errors_Solidity/README.md

 1. Click on the **File Explorers** tab on the left sidebar.
 2. Click on the **+** button or **New File** icon.
-3. Name your new file `ErrorHandlingExample.sol`.
+3. Name your new file `ErrorHandling.sol`.

 #### Copy and Paste the Contract Code

-1. Copy the Solidity code from the repository.
+1. Copy the error_handling.sol code from the repository.
-2. Paste it into your newly created `ErrorHandlingExample.sol` file.
+2. Paste it into your newly created `ErrorHandling.sol` file.

 #### Compile the Contract